thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 Person told you your name, your age, your address.

-Now you are fully awake and slightly panicked, what have you got yourself into?
+Now you are awake and slightly panicked, what have you got yourself into?

 You've kept yourself reasonably clean and protected online.